openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |          |             |         |         |0=No effect, 1=Meteor Shower, 2=Gradual Change, 3=Flash                |
 |meter     |currentWatts |Number   |yes      |Current power consumption in Watts                                     |

-Use the thing configuration option brightnessAutoOn you could decide if the light is turned on when a brightness > 0 is set.
+Use the thing configuration option 'brightnessAutoOn' you could decide if the light is turned on when a brightness > 0 is set.
 true:  Brightness will be set and device output is powered = light turns on with the new brightness
 false: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.